flengyel/ansible_secrets/README.md

 - The script uses this passphrase to decrypt the specific application password it needs from the corresponding file in the **Runtime Secrets Directory** (e.g., `oracle_db_password.txt.gpg`) into a second memory variable.
 - It uses the decrypted application password to perform its task (e.g., connect to the Oracle database).
 - Once the task is complete, the script immediately clears the variables that held the GPG passphrase and the decrypted application password, minimizing their lifetime in memory.
 The plaintext application password is never written to disk.

+### Note on ownership and permissions

+Python and bash application scripts are owned by `service_account` and have group membership `appsecretaccess`.
+This service account has no password set and logins are not permitted.
+The Linux permissions of such files are `0750`, which means read-write-execute permission for `service_account`, and `read-execute` permission for `appsecretaccess` group members.
+No other accounts (except for `root`) have access.